RahulNadkarni/My-Projects/README.md

 Hello!
 My name is Rahul Nadkarni and I am currently a second year junior at UC Santa Cruz majoring in Computer Engineering.
 These projects exhibit my versatilie ability regardless of the language.
 I am fluent in Python, C, Assembly Language, and C#/Unity.
 Each of the projects in the repository represent my ability in each one of these programming languages.
 Although 3DCampusAR, my C# and Unity project, is not shown in my repository, if you wish to see the completed project, check out 3DCampus AR on the App Store: https://apps.apple.com/us/app/3dcampus-ar/id1474046485

 If you wish to see the source code and the subsequent Unity Project for 3DCampusAR, contact me at rnadkarni3@gmail.com.
-If you are a CSE13S or CSE12 student at UCSC do not view any of the following projects in the repository.

 3DCampus AR
 ----------